 All organisations experience workplace conflict, which is extremely costly and resource-intensive.
-Our mediation services offer an effective process to manage destructive workplace disputes.
+Our mediation services, which can be delivered in person or online, offer an effective process to manage destructive workplace disputes.

 There are many benefits of using mediation.
 Here are five of the most important benefits.

 - It’s effective – Mediation helps people find practical solutions that feel fair to everyone

 - It’s efficient – Most mediations are completed within one day, and it’s a cost-effective when you compare it to the alternatives

 - It’s flexible – It can be used at any stage of a dispute (although the earlier the better!).